Ante Brzović

-Ante Brzović (born June 2, 2000) is a Croatian professional basketball player for Stal Ostrów Wielkopolski of the Polish Basketball League (PLK).
-He played college basketball for the Charleston Cougars and the Southeastern Oklahoma State Savage Storm.
+Ante Brzović (born June 2, 2000) is a Croatian professional basketball player for Zalakerámia ZTE KK of the Hungarian Nemzeti Bajnokság I/A. He played college basketball for the Charleston Cougars and the Southeastern Oklahoma State Savage Storm.

 Early life and junior career

 Ante Brzović grew up in Zagreb, Croatia as the son of Ivan and Ivana Brzović.
 He played high school basketball for Zdravstveno uciliste Zagreb.
 Brzović also played two seasons in the Junior ABA League for the Cedevita Olimpija U19 Team, averaging 11.7 points and 7.7 rebounds per game during the 2018–19 season.
 He scored 15 points and grabbed 8 rebounds in the Semifinals of the 2019 League Championship.
 Brzovic played for the Krešimir Ćosić Cup with Cedevita in 2019–20, and later that year played for KK Bosco in the Prva Liga, before the season was cut short due to the COVID-19 pandemic.